Half a croissant, on a plate, with a sign in front of it saying '50c'

 I used mp3 players for a few years but I honestly never really got into it.
 There are several reasons-2 of which could be solved with the cooperation of several music download services and electronics manufacturers.

-1. there's never been any kind of standard for digital downloads of music- when you download stuff from the internet it's always some weird thing like .m4a or .c8ny0ugu355wh1chpl8y3r1sc0mp8t1ble3 (ok I was kidding about that last one) different formats often have "special sauce" or some such BS that is no doubt INTENDED to stop piracy (or at least make it more difficult) but often causes compatibility headaches-If you get a different player than the one that the jukebox software is designed for, you always have to convert files with all sorts of special software and all that garbage, because the jukebox program with this "sauced" music doesn't have facilities to do that! (again a measure against piracy)
+1. there's never been any kind of standard for digital downloads of music- when you download stuff from the internet it's always some weird thing like .m4a or .c8ny0ugu355wh1chpl8y3r1sc0mp8t1ble3 (ok I was kidding about that last one) different formats often have copyright protection or some such BS that is no doubt INTENDED to stop piracy (or at least make it more difficult) but often causes compatibility headaches-If you get a different player than the one that the jukebox software is designed for, you always have to convert files with all sorts of special software and all that garbage, because the jukebox program with this so-called "protection" music doesn't have facilities to do that! (again a measure against piracy)

 It's not a format war, it's not as though one came after the other and the newest one dominated, it's basically like there's 10 different formats, not one of them being any more popular than the next!